G0ldenGunSec/SharpTransactedLoad/README.md

 ```

 ## Credits
-  - @FuzzySec: Prior work on hooking with EasyHook (specifically Dendrobate) and outline that this project followed:
+  - [@FuzzySec]( https://twitter.com/FuzzySec): Prior work on hooking with EasyHook - specifically [Dendrobate]( https://github.com/FuzzySecurity/Dendrobate), from which I based this project off of.
-  - @Anthemtotheego: Guidance on Transactional NTFS + SharpCradle, which the SharperCradle PoC was based off of:
+  - [@Anthemtotheego]( https://twitter.com/anthemtotheego): Guidance on Transactional NTFS + [SharpCradle]( https://github.com/anthemtotheego/SharpCradle), which the SharperCradle PoC was based off of.